DmytroZH123/Kaggle-Tabular-playground-series-aug-2022/README.md

 ---

-## Comparison of Machine Learning algorithms used for probability estimation:
+## Comparison of Machine Learning algorithms selected by RandomSearchCV used for probability estimation:

 ---